High-Speed, Automated

 Click each tile for more info:

-DECTACTABLE DEFECTS
+DECTECTABLE DEFECTS

 Shelton Vision’s fabric inspection systems assess defects based on the type of fabric and according to specific customer standards.
 We use mathematical measures like size and contrast to determine the seriousness of each defect.
 This means we can categorise defects based on their impact, helping manufacturers prioritise and address issues accordingly.